We offer Workshops and Overnight Sleepovers especially for Scouts and other organized groups

 Kids love to explore and imagine what it would be like to live in medieval times.
 Step back in time and experience different activities that were common during the Middle Ages.
-Come dressed in medieval wear and create a Family crest & crown, and take on the challenge of constructing a castle that can hold weight!
-End the night with a snack & a story enjoyed during that era.
+Come dressed in medieval wear and create a family crest & crown, and take on the challenge of constructing a castle that can be knocked down by a catapult!
+End the program with a snack & a story!

 All workshops for both Girl and Boy Scouts are 2 1/2 hours and include time to explore the Museum's exhibits.
 Workshops can take place during the hours the Museum is open to the public, or private evening workshops can be arranged after the Children's Museum of New Hampshire closes at 5pm for an additional fee.
 A minimum of 12 children and a maximum of 30 children per program is required.
 Cost is $15 per child and $7 per adult.